 Privacy When New Technology is Tracking Your Every Move

-Big Brother knows all, and thanks to technological advancements, he may be aware of the many ways you’ve attempted to keep your assets safe, protected or hidden.
-If you’ve been wondering how to protect your assets and haven’t done so yet, consider some of the tools mentioned here and protect yourself, your family and your future.
+Big Brother knows all.
+Thanks to technological advancements, he may be aware of the many ways you’ve attempted to keep your assets safe, protected or hidden.
+If you’ve been wondering how to protect your assets and haven’t done so yet, consider some of the tools mentioned here.
+Then use them to protect yourself, your family and your future.

 It’s not just the rich and famous who need asset protection.
 It’s all of us.
-We’ve worked hard all of our lives to ensure we have a safe and secure financial future and suddenly something unforeseen happens.
+We’ve worked hard all of our lives to ensure we have a safe and secure financial future.
+Then suddenly something unforeseen happens.
 There are many reasons why your assets could be attached or garnished.
-If you file for bankruptcy or divorce, are in a civil lawsuit or anything that results in judgment proceedings against you such as your teenager getting in a car accident, it’s likely the affected party will go after your assets.
+Let’s say you need to file for bankruptcy or divorce or are in a civil lawsuit.
+Say you are in anything that results in judgment proceedings against you.
+It may not even be your fault, such as your teenager getting in a car accident; someone falling in you yard and suing in excess of your insurance coverage.
+In all of these events, it’s likely the affected party will go after your assets.

 Asset protection shouldn’t be an afterthought or a stop-gap measure.
 Creating an asset protection trust after a creditor contacts you, you’re served with a lawsuit, or an auto insurer sues you may protect you.
 But it is not looked upon as kindly by the courts if you had set it up well beforehand.
 Asset transfers and retirement contributions should be taken care of long before trouble arises.
 Protecting your money is more about putting assets into the right legal tools that protect your money even if your creditor finds out about it, and less about hiding assets.